About Us

 The EHTTA was founded in 2009 in Brussels (Belgium) by six Founder Members - Acqui Terme (Italy), Bath (UK), Ourense (Spain), Salsomaggiore Terme (Italy), Spa (Belgium), and Vichy (France).
 Many of these towns were involved in the 3-year long co-operation project called “Thermae Europae” (Culture 2000 Programme) which aimed to valorise and preserve thermal cultural heritage in Europe, and were keen to continue working together by establishing a permanent network.

-As a result, EHTTA was established as a non-profit association based on the need to encourage protect and enhance thermal, artistic and cultural heritage throughout Europe.
-In 2010 it was certified by the Council of Europe as a European Cultural Route, one of 40 across Europe.
+As a result, EHTTA was established as a non-profit association based on the need to encourage, protect and enhance thermal, artistic and cultural heritage throughout Europe.

 Membership